 Crucially, it keeps the UK competitive on a global playing field which is rapidly turning away from traditionally-powered cars towards EVs.

 In August 2020 Britishvolt announced that it is eyeing up a former RAF base in Bro Tathan, South Wales, as the preferred site for the UK's first GigaPlant.
-Also set to house Britishvolt's R&D facilities, the building is apparently being designed by Pininfarina.
-The UK's largest independent construction business, NG Bailey, will lead the build and automotive manufacturing engineering experts, Rolton Group, will deal with the engineering design side of things.
+Also set to house Britishvolt's R&D facilities, the building was apparently being designed by Pininfarina.
+The UK's largest independent construction business, NG Bailey, was to lead the build and automotive manufacturing engineering experts, Rolton Group, would deal with the engineering design side of things.
 At the same time, Ray Macera was appointed project director, bringing with him years of automotive manufacture experience.